WordPress/gutenberg/packages/react-native-editor/README.md

 ### Troubleshooting

 Some times, and especially when tweaking anything in the `package.json`, Babel configuration (`.babelrc`) or the Jest configuration (`jest.config.js`), your changes might seem to not take effect as expected.
 On those times, you might need to clean various caches before starting the packager.
-To do that, run the script: `yarn start:reset`.
-Other times, you might want to reinstall the NPM packages from scratch and the `yarn clean:install` script can be handy.
+To do that, run the script: `npm run native start:reset`.
+Other times, you might want to reinstall the NPM packages from scratch and the `npm run native clean:install` script can be handy.

 ## Developing with Visual Studio Code